 Cottey College has a full-fledged disability services program to support students with physical or mental disabilities in achieving their desired educational outcomes.
 These programs promote academic success, self-advocacy, and personal independence.
 By ensuring the full integration of students with disabilities, Cottey College strives to achieve a diverse and inclusive campus.
 To that end, Disability Services works with other campus offices and departments to provide necessary support and accommodations.

 Cottey College will return unearned TA funds through at least 60% of the period.
 The amount of aid returned is determined based on the days the student has completed up until the withdrawal date.
 After this time, the unearned portion will be returned to the funding agency.
 The college will work with the student to minimize the return of unearned funds.

 Cottey College is a small private college located in Nevada, Missouri.
-It offers online classes and a study abroad program to facilitate an ease of learning.
+It offers online classes and a study abroad program to facilitate ease of learning.
 This offers a chance to all those students who cannot attend the physical classes, to learn from the comfort of their homes.
-All they would likely need is a PC and an high-speed internet connection such as spectrum internet to start learning.
-That said, Cottey college’s campus is primarily residential and offers bachelor’s and associate’s degrees.
+All they would likely need is a PC and a high-speed internet connection such as Spectrum Internet to start learning.
+That said, Cottey College’s campus is primarily residential and offers bachelor’s and associate’s degrees.

 To receive disability accommodations, students must self-disclose their disability and complete an application process.
 They must also be eligible to request reasonable accommodations, which are approved modifications to a program that do not fundamentally change the nature of the program or academic requirements.
 Wilmington College strives to provide services that allow students to complete their academic goals without difficulty.